genevaers/Performance-Engine-R-and-D/README.md

 GVBXR9   -- ASM read exit using VSAM (see BLDXR9 to build, DEMORXIT for run job)

+GVBXRA   -- ASM read exit to read ADABAS data

-GVBXR1   -- ASM read exit using ICHEINTY to obtain RACF definitions of users (see BLDXR1 to build, DEMOXD1 JCL for run job)
+GVBXR1   -- ASM read exit using ICHEINTY to obtain RACF definitions of users (see BLDXR1 for build job)

-GVBXR3   -- ASM read exit using ICHEINTY to obtain RACF definitions of groups (see BLDXR3 to build, DEMOXD2 JCL for run job)
+GVBXR3   -- ASM read exit using ICHEINTY to obtain RACF definitions of groups (see BLDXR3 for build job)

-GVBXR5   -- ASM read exit used to correlate both these results and produce report (BLDXR5 to build, see DEMOXD3 JCL for run job).
+GVBXR5   -- ASM read exit used to correlate both above results and produce report (BLDXR5 for build job)

+The JCL to run Performance Engine with these exits is: DEMOXD1, DEMOXD2, DEMOXD3, DEMOXD4, DEMOXD1, DEMOXD2, DEMOXD3, DEMOXD4

 ## Example utility routines available for GenevaERS Performance Engine Exits